Public Outreach and Education: Preparing CCS Professionals for Engaging with Stakeholders

 To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
 Cancellations made after the 14-day window will not be refunded.
 Send cancellation requests by email to firstname.lastname@example.org; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.

 Lindsey Tollefson is the founder of Leverich Solutions, a firm that specializes in public involvement, communication, and facilitation services for water, energy, environmental, and community projects.
 She also serves as the outreach and communications manager for the Big Sky Carbon Sequestration Partnership at Montana State University.
 Tollefson has given numerous presentations on a wide variety of topics at conferences, universities, and workshops around the nation.
-She has also given presentations to policymakers, stakeholders, civic groups, and the public.
+Her audience includes policymakers, stakeholders, civic groups, and the public.

 Tollefson has a BS in biological sciences from Montana State University and an MS in environmental science from Florida International University.